SangResidata/Python-Data-Cleaning-Study-Case/README.md

 matplotlib

-we use 9 steps to clean the dataset:
+we use 9 steps to clean the dirty dataset:
 STEP 1 : LOAD & INSPECT
 STEP 2 : CLEAN COLUMN NAMES
 STEP 3 : FIX DATA TYPES